Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This study presents a novel data augmentation approach for improving hand pose estimation task.
-To produce more realistic hand images for training pose estimators, we propose TAGANs, a conditional adversarial networks model, to blend the synthetic hand poses with real background images.
-Our generated results aligns the hand shape and color tonality distribution between the synthetic hand and real background image.
-Our experimental results show that the state-of-the-arts hand pose estimator can be improved by using training on our generated training data in both 2D and 3D pose estimation tasks.
+To produce more realistic hand images for training pose estimators, we propose TAGAN, a conditional adversarial networks model, to blend the synthetic hand poses with real background images.
+Our generated results align the hand shape and color tonality distribution between synthetic hands and real background images.
+The experimental results show that the state-of-the-arts hand pose estimators can be greatly improved with the aid of the training data generated by our method.